esteinig/netview/TUTORIAL.md

 ### Pearl Oyster Tutorial

-*Please note that the selection plot and admixture graphs are ideas to help you in selecting an appropriate network and have not been published, yet.
-However, we are currently compiling the methods for review.*
+*Please note that the selection plot and admixture graphs are ideas that have not been published.
+We are currently compiling the methods for review and publication.*

 * Data
 * Input